 Work-Related Injuries Are a Risk, Even at Home

 A home office may not seem as inherently dangerous as other workplace environments, but that doesn’t mean that employees can’t hurt themselves there.
 And if one of your workers is injured or suffers a health condition while on the clock, is your business legally responsible?

 The answer is “very possibly” — individuals who work from home are legally entitled to the same workers’ comp benefits as traditional office employees.
 As an employer, your lack of control over the conditions of your employees’ home-based work space is irrelevant – workplace injuries should always be reported to your insurance carrier, where a licensed adjuster will make a determination on coverage and benefit eligibility.
 According to the Occupational Safety and Health Administration (OSHA), as a small business owner, you’re responsible for providing your employees with a safe work environment — both traditional office employees and telecommuters.

 The top causes of workplace injuries are things like repetitive motion in microtasks (which result in stress or strain) or slips, trips, and falls — all of which can happen at home just as easily as they can in the workplace.

 How Does Workers Compensation Work?

-Once an employee files a claim for injury, they must be able to prove that the injury or condition occurred “within the course of and arising out of” their employment.
+Once an employee files a claim for injury, a licensed adjuster will determine if the injury or condition occurred “within the course of and arising out of” their employment.
 “Arising out of” refers to what the employee was doing when the injury occurred, and “within the course of” refers to when the injury happened.